rgrannell1/kea/README.md

 It is easier to write a sentence from left to right than from the middle out; writing programs as chains of functions is similarily natural.
 Kiwi adds pipeline-style methods to R.

-Kiwi code is *compositional*; you create a  kiwi program from chains of functions that takes an input and modifies it in steps.
+Kiwi code is *compositional*; you create a  kiwi program from a chain of functions that takes an input and modifies it in steps.
 You don't need to worry about output of one function suddenly killing the next, as corner cases are consistent within Kiwi and errors are usually easy to debug.